 Home Appraisal: Quality Ratings

-Now, those same ratings are converted to a Q1 through Q6 if you’re getting a loan through Fannie Mae, Freddy Mac, FHA, etc. They basically relate to the same thing, it’s just a different way of calling them that is required through the Uniform Appraisal Data Set that Fannie Mae and Freddie Mac use.
+Now, those same ratings are converted to a Q1 through Q6 if you’re getting a loan through Fannie Mae, Freddy Mac, FHA, etc. They basically relate to the same thing, it’s just a different way of naming them that is required through the Uniform Appraisal Data Set that Fannie Mae and Freddie Mac use.

-Q1 or Excellent
+Q1 or Excellent Quality Rating

-Q2 or Very Good
+Q2 or Very Good Quality Rating

-Q3 or Good Quality
+Q3 or Good Quality Rating

 From there you go down to Good Quality, or Q3, which would be in a subdivision - sometimes built on an individual lot, but also of good quality materials.
 You’re not going to see laminate counters, you’re not going to see laminate floors or average type quality materials in a Q3 or Good Quality.

-Q4/Q5 or Average Quality
+Q4/Q5 or Average Quality Rating

 Average Quality is basically your track home in large subdivisions where they have four or five different models that are basically all the same.
 The quality is decent, but it’s not customized, it’s not to an individual’s taste.
 The Q4 or Average Quality is the majority of homes you’ll find.